 Lekha Dodi ("Come, My Beloved") is a liturgical poem written by 16th-century Safed kabbalist, Shlomo Alkabetz.
 The poem, which is set to many different tunes, serves as the centerpiece of the Kabbalat Shabbat liturgy to welcome Shabbat every Friday night.
 With deeply mystical undertones, it refers to God as the Jews' companion who will join them to greet Shabbat.

 Mah Tovu -- "how good" -- is a prayer recited at the outset of the daily morning service.
-Its source is in the book of Numbers, when the non-Israelite prophet Balaam sets out to curse the Israelites but ends up blessing them.
+Its opening line is from the book of Numbers, when the non-Israelite prophet Balaam sets out to curse the Israelites but ends up blessing them.
 In one such blessing, Balaam looks out over the Israelites' encampment and declares "How good are your tents, Jacob, your dwellings, Israel!"

 Mourner's Kaddish is the practice of mourners to recite Kaddish at the beginning and end of prayer services and other occasions.
 This declaration of their faith in God, is thought to help the souls of the dead to whom they dedicate their recitation.